ronniem339/aotprojectmanager/creators-hub/ARCHITECTURE.md

 Primary Styling (Tailwind CSS): The application's styling is primarily managed by Tailwind CSS.
 This is a utility-first CSS framework, which means that styling is applied directly within the HTML/JSX of the React components using classes (e.g., <div class="bg-blue-500 text-white p-4">).
 This approach is used for most of the layout, spacing, color, and typography.

 Global Styles & Overrides (style.css): The creators-hub/style.css file is used for styles that are not easily handled by Tailwind's utility classes.
-This typically includes:

-Base Styles: Setting default styles for basic HTML elements like body, h1, p, etc.

-Custom CSS Components: Classes for complex, reusable UI elements that would be cumbersome to build with utility classes alone.

-External Library Overrides: Customizing the styles of third-party components that might be used in the project.

-Animations: Defining complex @keyframes animations.
+This includes base styles, custom CSS components, external library overrides, and complex animations.

 Backend:

-Firebase: Provides a comprehensive suite of backend services, including:
+Firebase: Provides a comprehensive suite of backend services, including Authentication, Firestore, and Storage.

-Authentication: For user login and registration.

-Firestore: A NoSQL database for storing all application data.

-Storage: For storing user-uploaded files, such as images and thumbnails.

 Artificial Intelligence: